-Your birth injury lawyer will tell you that if your own pediatrician has missed these signs, having another doctor examine your child will determine for certain if these symptoms truly are signs of your child having sustained a birth injury.
-Get a 2nd opinion from another pediatric doctor if you have any concerns what you are being told by your childs’ current doctor.
+Your birth injury lawyer will tell you that if your own pediatrician has missed these signs, having another doctor examine your child will determine for certain if these symptoms truly are signs of your child has sustained a birth injury.
+Get a 2nd opinion from another pediatric doctor if you have any concerns about what you are being told by your child’s’ current doctor.

-These are very difficult times for a parent and getting legal advise early on is extremely important.
+These are very difficult times for a parent and getting legal advice early on is extremely important.

 If you live in Ohio and suspect that your newborn or child may have a birth injury contact the Ohio law firm of Chester Law Group who have experienced attorneys that can help you navigate an Ohio birth injury case.